FireTail-io/firetail-py-lib/docs/security.rst

 - As alternative to ``x-tokenInfoFunc``, you can set ``x-tokenInfoUrl`` or ``TOKENINFO_URL`` env var.
 It must contain a URL to validate and get the token information which complies with `RFC 6749 <rfc6749_>`_.
-  When both ``x-tokenInfoUrl`` and ``x-tokenInfoFunc`` are used, PointSecIO will prioritize the function method.
-PointSecIO expects the authorization server to receive the OAuth token in the ``Authorization`` header field in the format described in `RFC 6750 <rfc6750_>`_ section 2.1.
+  When both ``x-tokenInfoUrl`` and ``x-tokenInfoFunc`` are used, Firetail will prioritize the function method.
+Firetail expects the authorization server to receive the OAuth token in the ``Authorization`` header field in the format described in `RFC 6750 <rfc6750_>`_ section 2.1.
 This aspect represents a significant difference from the usual OAuth flow.